Nasturtium: planting, sowing, caring for

 Particularly graphic, these always fresh leaves bring a certain lushness to the plant and serve as a backdrop for the exotic colours and shapes of the flowers.
 The Nasturtium is appreciated for its original and long flowering that extends continuously from May to September, sometimes until the first frosts.

-Nasturtium foliage: green or variegated
+Foliage of nasturtiums: green or variegated

-Some nasturtium flowers have an exceptional colour; ‘Black Velvet’ is a nearly black mahogany, ‘Chameleon’ reveals a multitude of flowers evolving from cream splashed with red, reminiscent of certain orchids.
+Some nasturtium flowers have an exceptional colour; ‘Black Velvet’ is a nearly black mahogany, while ‘Chameleon’ reveals a multitude of flowers evolving from cream splashed with red, reminiscent of certain orchids.

 Fruit of the nasturtium.